-Over the past four years, Bulldog pitching has made a swift advancement in the rugged Southeastern Conference.
-State pitchers ranked as the league’s most improved in 2011 after shaving 2.50 points off its staff ERA as the Bulldogs came within a win of the program's ninth berth in the NCAA College World Series.
-And in 2012, led by Stratton and a host of young hurlers, the Diamond Dog pitchers claimed the top spot in the SEC.
+In 2011, State pitchers ranked as the SEC league’s most improved after shaving 2.50 points off its staff ERA as the Bulldogs came within a win of a berth in the NCAA College World Series.

 A Mississippi man at heart, Thompson prepped at Amory (Miss.)
 High School and later starred as a pitcher at Itawamba (Miss.)
-Community College for Coach Roy Cresap in 1989 and 1990.
+Community College for head coach Roy Cresap in 1989 and 1990.
 On Oct.
 25, 2014, Thompson was inducted into the ICC Athletic Hall of Fame.

-In 2002 Thompson joined the Southeastern Conference baseball coaching fraternity, beginning a four-year term as pitching coach and recruiting coordinator at the University of Georgia under head coach David Perno.
-Georgia’s 2003 recruiting class was ranked 10th nationally and UGA captured the 2004 SEC title and advanced through the NCAA Tournament to the NCAA College World Series.
+In 2002, Thompson joined the SEC baseball coaching fraternity, beginning a four-year term as pitching coach and recruiting coordinator at Georgia under head coach David Perno.
+Georgia’s 2003 recruiting class was ranked 10th nationally, while capturing the SEC title in 2004 en route to advancing to the NCAA College World Series.

-Thompson, honored as the 2006 Fellowship of Christian Athletes SEC Coach of the Year, has shared his expertise as a featured speaker at numerous baseball coaching clinics throughout the Southeast.
+Thompson, honored as the 2006 Fellowship of Christian Athletes SEC Coach of the Year, has shared his expertise as a featured speaker at numerous baseball coaching clinics throughout America.

 He earned a bachelor’s degree in history at BSC in 1992 and completed a master’s degree in sports administration at UAB in 1996.
 He is married to the former Robin Ashe of Birmingham, Ala., and they are the parents of three daughters --- Anna, Olivia and Madelyn Gail.